tnajdek/zotero-api-client/README.md

-Configure api to upload or download an attachment file Can be only used in conjuction with items() and post()/get() Use items() to select attachment item for which file is uploaded/downloaded This will not work in browser-environment due to CORS limitation Will populate format on download as well as Content-Type, If-None-Match headers in case of an upload
+Configure api to upload or download an attachment file Can be only used in conjuction with items() and post()/get() Use items() to select attachment item for which file is uploaded/downloaded Will populate format on download as well as Content-Type, If-None-Match headers in case of an upload